jentic/api-ai-readiness-framework/docs/specification/spec.md

 Where:

-- `issues` is the total count of structural defects detected.
+- `structural_issues` is the total count of structural defects detected.
 - `structural_issue_threshold` represents the point where structural reliability collapses.
 Once an API has more than ~15 schema-breaking or integrity flaws, automated interpretation is no longer trustworthy.

 The formula yields a smooth decay curve, prevents early collapse, but penalises structural issues more heavily than cosmetic issues.